Bloodlines (comics): List of New Bloods

-Another New Blood, Freight Train, was introduced in Outsiders vol. 4 #30, described as: "Black Canadian mercenary with the ability to absorb kinetic energy and give himself superdense skin, superspeed, and superhuman strength".
+Another New Blood, Freight Train, was introduced in Outsiders vol. 4 #30.
+He is a Black Canadian mercenary with the ability to absorb kinetic energy, giving himself enhanced strength, durability, and speed.

 Blood Pack

-With corporate backing, and under the leadership of seasoned veteran Jade, some of the New Bloods formed a superhero team known as the Blood Pack.
+With corporate backing, and under the leadership of Jade, some of the New Bloods formed a superhero team known as the Blood Pack.
 The series was created by Charles Moore and Christopher Taylor.
 Blood Pack was a four issue limited series.